shma102/ListView/README.md

 # ListView<br />
 Build ListView or GridView universal adapter<br />
-Take a public ViewHolder for the use of Adapter<br />
+First Take a public ViewHolder for the use of Adapter<br />
-Draw a CommonAdapter and Will encapsulate all similar code in it<br />
+Second Draw a CommonAdapter and Will encapsulate all similar code in it<br />
+By this project ,you can be easy to use ListView